 3. Municipalities may now provide for or participate in long-term energy planning.

-4. Municipalities must now adopt and maintain policies with respect to the protection and enhancement of the tree canopy and natural vegetation in the municipality.
+4. Municipalities may soon be required to adopt and maintain policies with respect to the protection and enhancement of the tree canopy and natural vegetation in the municipality.

 5. Under section 2 of the Planning Act,the Minister of Municipal Affairs, municipal councils, local planning boards and the Municipal Board must have regard to matters of provincial interest and lists examples.
 Mitigation of greenhouse gas emissions and adaptation to a changing climate are now added to the list.